mariyahendriksen/awesome-intent-analysis/README.md

 [Influences on the intent to make internet purchases] Internet Research 2002

+[Web retailing adoption: exploring the nature of internet users web retailing behaviour] Journal of Retailing and Consumer Services 2003

 [Buying or browsing? an exploration of shopping orientations and online purchase intention] European Journal of Marketing 2003